eclipse-arrowhead/core-java-spring/README.md

 The DataManager consumes the following services:

-None currently, but will consume Configuration later on.
+None currently, but will consume Orchestration later on.

 <a name="datamanager_usecases" />